INTRODUCTION TO EVOCHRON MERCENARY

 New dynamic music system (with music by Rich Douglas).
 Music changes with the level of hostility around you from soft ambient to high intensity action.

 Supports keyboard, mouse, gamepad, and joystick flight control.
 Use the control device you prefer to play the game.
-Force feedback control is also supported.

 Supports Natural Point's TrackIR 3D head control system for managing the viewpoint from the cockpit with all six degrees of movement.